zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 user including all other test users will be gone after first Cache Refresh iteration.

 * Make sure you are using LDAP authentication, not VDS.
-You'll only need VDS setting if you're using the Radiant Logic Virtual Directory Server.
+You will only need VDS setting if you're using the Radiant Logic Virtual Directory Server.

 * Check the snapshots folder to see if files are being created.

 * Use the oxTrust admin to browse users.

-* Use `ldapsearch` to check to see if results are starting to come in.
-The following command will search total number of users in the Gluu
+* Use the command `ldapsearch` to check to see if results are starting to come in.
+The following command will search for the total number of users in the Gluu LDAP:
-LDAP:

 ```
 # /opt/opendj/bin/ldapsearch -h localhost -p 1636 -Z -X -D "cn=directory manager" -w 'pass_of_ldap_ -b 'ou=people,o=DA....,o=gluu' dn | grep "dn\:" | wc -l
 ```

-* Try to login with one of these users… assuming you've also setup your Gluu Server to use the correct LDAP server for authentication.
+* Try to login with one of these users.
+We assume that you have also setup your Gluu Server to use the correct LDAP server for authentication.

 # Things To Know
 The deployer needs to know various values of his own backend AD to